DhrumilShah98/Dalhousie_University_CSCI5308_ASDC/README.md

-# Dalhousie University | CSCI5308 | ASDC (Advanced Software Development Concepts)
+# Dalhousie University | CSCI 5308 | ASDC (Advanced Software Development Concepts)
-All assignments and the final project are completed in class CSCI5308 (Advanced Software Development Concepts) of MACS at Dalhousie University.
-CSCI5308 ASDC Dalhousie University.<br/>
+All assignments and the final project are completed in class CSCI 5308 (Advanced Software Development Concepts) of MACS at Dalhousie University.
+CSCI 5308 ASDC Dalhousie University.<br/>
 Final Letter Grade Received: **A+**

 ## Authors